williamouyang/okta.github.io/_source/docs/api/resources/roles.md

 > Role `types` are `SUPER_ADMIN`, `ORG_ADMIN`, `APP_ADMIN`, `USER_ADMIN`, `READ_ONLY_ADMIN`.
 A `HTTP/1.1 404 Not Found` status will be returned if any other role type is submitted.

-> Metadata attributes are READ ONLY.
+> Metadata properties are READ ONLY.

 ## User Operations